Samsung/tizen-docs/docs/guides/web/w3c/perf-opt/performance-guide-w.md

 - Tizen 2.4 and Higher for Mobile
 - Tizen 2.3.1 and Higher for Wearable
+- Tizen 3.0 and Higher for TV

 The performance and optimization features include animation rate and page visibility control, and Web worker management.

-The following performance and optimization features apply in **mobile and wearable applications only**:
+The main performance and optimization features are:

 - [Page Visibility](./w3c/perf_opt/page-w.md)